Carpet Cleaning Franchise Review: Q&A With Brian Curran of Chem-Dry

 What sets Chem-Dry apart?

-We have a lot of different cleaning methods within our structure.
+Brian Curran: We have a lot of different cleaning methods within our structure.
 In our market, we clean for people’s health, and we emphasize how we clean and the fact that it is a green cleaning service.
-We explain to people why it’s important to have a clean home — clean carpets and upholstery and mattresses mean you’ll have fewer allergens in your home.
+We explain to people why it’s important to have a clean home — clean carpets, upholstery, and mattresses mean you’ll have fewer allergens in your home.
 People who commit to keeping their home healthy usually like the green cleaning aspect as well.

 We provide a lot of education for our customers.
 Richmond is a very traditional market, and people don’t embrace change quickly, so it took some time to carve out our niche.
 Part of owning a business is having the perseverance to get through those difficulties early on and doing what it takes to break through.